 “The Siberian Husky must be exercised or else he will be bored.
 A bored dog will find a way to amuse himself, which could spell trouble for your garden”.

-Golden Retriever cross Husky
+Physical characteristics of the Golden Retriever cross Husky

 Height: 20-25 inches